-Juergen is an architect and a social scientist working in the fields of regional and town planning as well as urban design.
+Juergen is a certified mediator, an architect and a social scientist working in the fields of regional and town planning as well as urban design.
 A German native he has spent more than six years in international contexts including the UK, the USA and Switzerland.

 Academically, he examines socio-political aspects of policy making and implementation.
 Currently, his research focusses on sociological explanations of planning conflicts, and how conflictual negotiations shape the relationships between private and public sector organizations, as well as the three-dimensional design of buildings and cities.